Skip to content

 • Degree - positions nodes based on how many successors/ predecessors the nodes have where x = number of predecessors in the graph, and y = number of successors in the graph.

-Note that pressing a layout button without any nodes selected will lay out all nodes in the currently-active view.
-To lay out subset of nodes, simply highlight them first, and then select your desired layout.
+Changing the layout without having selected any nodes will lay out ALL nodes in the active view.
+To lay out a subset of nodes, simply highlight them first, then choose your desired layout.
 Nodes with no edges will lay out in a circular pattern by default.

 Rotating Node Layouts in a View